theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

   This error means that the executor has detected an invalid symbol table entry.
 This error usually occurs if there is a non-ASCII character present in the symbol table, and the executor was not the one who inserted the value into the symbol table in the first place.
 To fix this, try:

   - Work out which characters in the symbol table are invalid
-  - Try to replace those characters with their ASCII equivalents, as well as work out where/why they were added in teh first place
+  - Try to replace those characters with their ASCII equivalents, as well as work out where or why they were added in teh first place

 .. _0xa122000c: